Jishui County

 Jishui (吉水 (Jíshuǐ)) is a county located on the Gan River in Ji'an city, Jiangxi province, China.

 It has an area of 2531.73 km2 and a population of 480,000.

 It is located central of Jiangxi (central east of Ji'an city), 196 kmsouth of the provincial capital of Nanchang, and 23 km north of downtown Ji'an.
 The local speech is a variety of Gan Chinese.

 The government of Jishui is located in Wenfeng town (文峰镇).

 History

 Jishui has 1,300 years of history.
 It became a county during the Sui dynasty.

 There are many famous people from here, such as Ouyang Xiu, Yang Wanli (Song dynasty), Xie Jin (Ming dynasty), Luo Hongxian (Ming dynasty).
 The first Chinese map is made by Luo Hongxian who is from Jishui Futian (阜田).

 Climate

 Economy

-Jiahui is a regional hub for agricultural production in Jiangxi Province.
+Jishui is a regional hub for agricultural production in Jiangxi Province.
 Products such as rice and oranges are economic staples.
 Jishui is a center for the production of traditional gloves, for which it ranks first in Jiangxi province in export value.
 The GDP of Jishui county in 2005 was 370 million Yuan.